-Now in its 17th year, Tiki Kon is a weekend festival celebrating exotic tropical destinations and the Tiki bars, cocktails, art, music and fashions they inspire.
+Originally started in 2002 as the Northwest Tiki Crawl, Tiki Kon has evolved to become a full weekend festival celebrating exotic tropical destinations and the Tiki bars, cocktails, art, music and fashions they inspire.
+It's four days of music, dancing, dining, drinks, art, parties, shopping, educational talks and workshops, meet-ups, and more.

 Tiki Kon gets its inspiration from the highly-stylized Polynesian-themed restaurants and lounges that were popular in the decades after World War II.
 Those Tiki temples ushered in a whole genre of art, fashion, architecture, music and mixology that swept the nation.
 It was the era of the Tiki Bar.